geovedi/book-notes/2015/the-universe-in-your-hand.notes.md

   - Stars' bending of spacetime creates a galaxy's gravitational field.
 - Universe's History and Expansion:
   - Einstein's theory suggests the universe might have a history, being smaller in the past.
-  - The narrator contemplates what this expansion might mean.
+  - Christophe contemplates what this expansion might mean.

 ### Cosmology
 - Complexity and Uncertainty in Understanding the Universe